michelleginsburg/my-reads-app/README.md

 ### Description

-Search for books by clicking green "Plus" button.
-Add new books to your collections.
-Manage your books by moving them between three bookshelves.

-Application to search book and add them to one of three lists:
+Application to search for books and add them to one of three lists:
 1. Currently Reading
 2. Want To Read
 3. Read

 ## How to Use the App
-Books are sorted into three categories: 'Currently Reading', 'Want to Read' and 'Read' To change a book's category or remove a book from the list, click on the green button on the book cover .
+Books are sorted into three categories: 'Currently Reading', 'Want to Read' and 'Read' To change a book's category or remove a book from the list, click on the blue button on the book cover.
-To add new books, click on the green + button at the bottom of the page.
+To add new books, click on the blue + button at the bottom of the page.
 Enter an author's name or subject in the search bar to find more books.

+## Available Scripts

 ### Installing

-Note: Make sure you have the latest Node.js installed.
+Note: Make sure you have the latest Node.js installed.<br>

-## Available Scripts

 In the project directory, you can run: